 - Keep anything that can catch fire away from fireplaces, heaters, and radiators.
 Replace frayed electrical wires.

-- Set water-heater thermostats below 120?
-F (50?
-C).
+- Set water-heater thermostats below 120 degrees F (50 degrees C).
 Always test the water before bathing yourself or your child.

 About Drowning, Choking, Suffocation, and Strangulation